-It is useful to start with a Dig Digital Health Check – this simple checklist offers a series of questions that will prompt you to think about each element of good digital practice.
+It is useful to start with the Dig Digital Health Check – this simple checklist offers a series of questions that will prompt you to think about each element of good digital practice.
 Once you’ve completed that, you can dip into resources as needed.
-In addition to the web pages, there are a number of additional resources available and in development, which include templates of key tools which you can tailor to your own needs.
+In addition to the web pages, there are a number of additional resources available and in development, which include templates of key tools that you can tailor to your own needs.

 You can download the full Dig Digital guidance document, Work Digital.
 Think Archive.
 Create Access. using the link at the bottom of this page.
 This includes a comprehensive introduction to digital archiving, CIfA Standards and data management tools.
 The online resource includes everything in that document and more!

 All works cited in the Dig Digital web pages are fully referenced in the bibliography of Work Digital.
 Think Archive.
 Create Access.